polyaxon/polyaxon/site/docs/setup/platform/broker.md

 ## Redis

-Redis can be used and will work under most situations.
+Redis can be used and will work in most situations.
-The primary limitation to using Redis is that all pending work must fit in memory.
+The primary limitation of using Redis is that all pending work must fit in memory.

 In order to use Redis as the broker, make sure to disable RabbitMQ (to not waste resources), and set `broker` option to redis: